-Live within a budget: "which is going to bring us more happiness-forcing ourselves to live within a tight budget, than having harassing letters in the mail and creditors pounding on the front door?"
+Live within a budget: "which is going to bring us more happiness-forcing ourselves to live within a tight budget, or having dunning letters in the mail and creditors pounding on the front door?"

 Build credit and borrow from regulated sources (like banks) in emergencies.